-3. All c-uses/some p-uses strategy (ACU+P) : The all c-uses/some p-uses strategy (ACU+P) is to first ensure coverage by computational use cases and if any definition is not covered by the previously selected paths, add such predicate use cases as are needed to assure that every definition is included in some test.
-4.
+4. All c-uses/some p-uses strateg (ACU+P) is to first enture coverage by computed onal use cases and if any definition is not covered by the previously selected paths, add such predicate use cases as are needed to assure that every definition is included a some test.

-For variable Z: In Figure 3.10, ACU+P coverage is achieved for Z by path (1,3,4,5,6,7,8,10, 11,12,13[lower], 2), but the predicate uses of several definitions are not covered.
+For variable 7.
+In Figure 3.10, ACU+P coverage is achieved for 2 by path (1,3,4,5,6,7,6,10,11,12,13[lower], 2), but the predicate uses of several definitions are not covered.
 Specifically, the (1,3) definition is not covered for the (3,5) p-use, the (7,8) definition is not covered for the (8,9), (9,6) and (9, 10) p-uses.
 The above examples imply that APU+C is stronger than branch coverage but ACU+P may be weaker than, or incomparable to, branch coverage.

-5. All Definitions Strategy (AD) : The all definitions strategy asks only every definition of every variable be covered by atleast one use of that variable, be that use a computational use or a predicate use.
+5. All Depertions Strategy (AD) : The all definitions strategy asks only every definition of every variable be covered by atleast one use of that to table, be that use a computational use or a predicate use.

-For variable Z: Path (1,3,4,5,6,7,8,...) satisfies this criterion for variable Z, whereas any entry/exit path satisfies it for variable V. From the definition of this strategy we would expect it to be weaker than both ACU+P and APU+C.
+For variable Z: Path (1,3,4,5,6,7,8, . . .) satisfies this criterion for variable Z, whereas any entry/exit path satisfies it for variable V. From the definition of this strategy we would expect it to be weaker than both ACU+P and APUFC

-6. All Predicate Uses (APU), All Computational Uses (ACU) Strategies : The all predicate uses strategy is derived from APU+C strategy by dropping the requirement that we include a c-use for the variable if there are no p-uses for the variable.
+6. All Predicate Uses (APU) All Computational Uses (ACU) Strategies : The all predicate uses strategy is derived remarked to strategy by dropping the requirement that we include a c-use for the variable if there are no p-uses for the variable.
 The all computational uses strategy is derived from ACU+P strategy by dropping the requirement that we include a p- use for the variable if there are no c-uses for the variable.